Geometric invariants of locally compact groups: the homotopical perspective: Compact presentability and

 So let $e:=g\cdot (x_0,x_1)$ with $x_0, x_1 \in X$ and $g, gx_0, gx_1 \in G_\chi$.
 The triangle $g\cdot(1,x_0, x_1) \in (G_\chi \cdot \E X)_\chi$ shows that $|e|$~is homotopic relative endpoints to the path formed by $|g\cdot (1, x_0)|$ and $|g\cdot (1, x_1)|$.
 The edges $g\cdot (1, x_0)$ and $g\cdot (1,x_1)$, being labeled by $x_0$~and~$x_1$ respectively, lie in $\Gamma(G, X)_\chi$. \end{proof}

 Let us bring the topology of~$G$ into the picture.

-\begin{dfn} A presentation $\langle C \mid R \rangle$ of~$G$ is \textbf{compact} if the generating set~$C$ is compact and there is $m\in \NN$ such that all relators in~$R$ have length bounded by~$m$.
+\begin{dfn} A presentation $\langle C \mid R \rangle$ of~$G$ is \textbf{compact} if the generating set~$C$ is compact and there is $m\in \NN$ such that all relators in~$R$ have length at most~$m$.
 Given a character $\chi \colon G \to \RR$, we say $G$~is \textbf{compactly presented along $\chi$} if it has a compact presentation along $\chi$. \end{dfn}

 We now see that the condition ``$G$ is compactly presented along $\chi$'' is a rephrasing of Kochloukova's definition of ``$\chi \in \TopS^2(G)$''.
 Given a subset $X\subseteq G$, denote by $\F(X)$ the free group on~$X$, and by $\pi\colon \F(X)\to G$ the map induced by the inclusion of~$X$.
 Moreover, for a character $\chi\colon G\to\RR$, denote by $\F_\chi(X) \subseteq \F(X)$ the submonoid of elements that are represented by $X^\pm$-words of non-negative $\chi$-track (not to be confused with the monoid $\F(X)_{\chi\circ\pi}$ of elements whose $\pi$-image is in~$G_\chi$!).
 We also consider the map of monoids $\pi_\chi \colon \F_\chi(X) \to G_\chi$.
 Then Kochloukova defines~$\TopS^2(G)$ to be the set of characters~$\chi$ for which the following condition holds \cite[p.~541]{Ko04}: \emph{\begin{quote} There exist $C\subseteq G$ and $R\subseteq \ker(\pi_\chi)$ such that: \begin{enumerate} \item $C$ is a compact generating set for~$G$, \item the monoid homomorphism $\pi_\chi\colon \F_\chi(C) \to G_\chi$ is surjective, \item there is a bound on the length of the elements in $R$, \item the monoid $\ker(\pi_\chi)$ is generated by $\bigcup_{w\in \F_\chi(C)} wRw^{-1}$. \end{enumerate} \end{quote}}